top of page

 Brigade Surgeon Dr. Stephen F. Elliot, cdv c.
 1863.
 Dr. Elliot was a 1848 graduate of Harvard Medical School and moved to California during the gold rush of 1849 where he was commissioned Surgeon, 4th Battalion California Mountaineers in which he served until 1862.
 In April 1862, President Lincoln commissioned Dr. Elliot as Brigade Surgeon for Brig.
 Gen. George Crockett Srong, who he treated for a fatal wound received during the union assault on Fort Wagner, Morris Island, South Carolina in July 1863.
 Dr. Elliot was charged with insubordination for disobeying orders from the chief medical officer for Morris Island when he persisteed in placing his field hospitals too close to the field of battle.
 He resigned his commission in October 1863.

-Dr. George Cammann (1804-1863) of New York designed the first usable binaural stethoscope (1852).
+Carte de visite of Dr. George Cammann c.
+1860 who designed the first usable binaural stethoscope (1852).
 During his postgraduate training at Paris hospitals in 1828-1830, he acquired a special interest in auscultation while attending lectures given by a friend and colleague of Laennec's, French physician Pierre-Charles-Alexandre Louis .
 He was working as a physician caring for the working poor at the Northern Dispensary in New York City (1831-1859) where he recognized the need for a better stethoscope and developed a practical instrument that came to bear his name.
 Interestingly, he never patented the stethoscope believing it should be freely available to physicians.
 The stethoscope was named Cammann's Stethoscope by the manufacturer of the original instrument, George Tiemann & Co.

-Austin Flint, Sr., M.D.
-(1812-1886) who was recognized as an execptional clinician and teacher, prolific writer, visionary thinker and the forerunner of modern cardiology, was regarded as the "American Laennec."
+Carte de visite of Dr. Austin Flint, Sr. c.
+1860 who was recognized as an execptional clinician and teacher, prolific writer, visionary thinker and the forerunner of modern cardiology, was regarded as the "American Laennec."
 Dr. Flint was one of the founders of the Bellevue Hospital Medical College (1861), also serving as professor of both the Long Island College Hospital (now SUNY Downstate Medical College) and Bellevue Hospital Medical College (now NYU School of Medicine).
 He was elected president of the New York Academy of Medicine in 1872 and the American Medical Association in 1884.
 Dr. Flint continued to evolve the art of physical diagnosis and especially percussion and auscultation.
 His texts on diseases of the heart, respiratory system and manual on percussion and auscultation are considered classics.

 Albumin photo of Women's Ward 20 at Bellevue Hospital in New York City, circa 1888.